MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/EquipmentSlot.md

 > [!CAUTION]
 > This enum is still in pre-release.
 Its signature may change or it may be removed in future releases.

+The equipment slot of the mob.
+This includes armor, offhand and mainhand slots.

 ## Constants
 ### **chest**
 `chest = "chest"`

+The chest slot.
+This slot is used to hold items such as Chestplate or Elytra.
 ### **feet**
 `feet = "feet"`

+The feet slot.
+This slot is used to hold items such as Boots.
 ### **head**
 `head = "head"`

+The head slot.
+This slot is used to hold items such as Helmets or Carved Pumpkins.
 ### **legs**
 `legs = "legs"`

+The legs slot.
+This slot is used to hold items such as Leggings.
 ### **mainhand**
 `mainhand = "mainhand"`

+The mainhand slot.
+For players, the mainhand slot refers to the currently active hotbar slot.
 ### **offhand**
 `offhand = "offhand"`

+The offhand slot.
+This slot is used to hold items such as shields and maps.